This policy is effective immediately, and will be reviewed when necessary.

 The Privacy Officer has the primary responsibility for performance of the duties under this policy.

-Personal information means information or an opinion about an identified individual, or an individual who is reasonably identifiable, whether the information or opinion is true or not, and whether the information or opinion is recorded in a material form or not.
+Personal information means information or an opinion about an identified individual, or an individual who is reasonably identifiable, whether the information or opinion is true or not, and whether the information or opinion is recorded in material form or not.

 Examples of personal information collected by emoney include name, date of birth, current and previous residential addresses, telephone number, email address, employer, place of work, occupation, business experience, income, assets, liabilities, credit history and other financial and credit-related information.
 We may also collect driver’s licence number, passport number or other identification information provided in connection with an application (including 100 point check or identification reference) for emoney to establish your identity and the identity of signatories to accounts.

-We may collect credit reporting information about individual loan applicants or guarantors.
+We may collect credit-reporting information about individual loan applicants or guarantors.
 We always obtain written consent before doing this.
 The types of credit reporting information that may be provided to emoney by credit reporting bodies include:

 Personal information can include sensitive information.
 Sensitive information is defined in the Privacy Act as information or an opinion about a person’s race, ethnic origin, political opinions, membership of political associations and trade associations, religious or philosophical beliefs, sexual orientation or practices, or criminal record, health information, genetic information about an individual that is not otherwise health information, biometric information that is used for the purpose of automated biometric verification or biometric identification and biometric templates.

 emoney may collect health information, information about membership of political associations and trade association and criminal records, where required for our business purposes.
-Where health details or other sensitive information are required in order for us to provide a product or service, it will not be used for any other purpose than that for which it was collected.
+Where health details or other sensitive information is required in order for us to provide a product or service, it will not be used for any other purpose than that for which it was collected.

 emoney does not usually request tax file numbers except if required for purposes authorised by taxation law, such as for the provision of Annual Investment Reports to the Australian Taxation Office.
 If tax file numbers are otherwise inadvertently provided with loan application documentation, they are redacted from the relevant documents by our staff.

-We will generally collect the personal information we need about an individual directly from that individual whenever it is reasonable and practicable to do so (e.g. face to face, telephone or through completion of forms).
+We will generally collect the personal information we need about an individual directly from that individual whenever it is reasonable and practicable to do so (e.g. face-to-face, telephone or through completion of forms).
 We may do so when:

 We may also obtain personal information (including credit-related information) about an individual who is seeking credit or who has offered to be a guarantor, from third parties including:

-If an individual is seeking credit we may contact the individual’s employer to confirm that the employer employs the individual.
+If an individual is seeking credit, we may contact the individual’s employer to confirm that the employer employs the individual.

 Entities we may disclose personal information to in the course of our business include: